Merle, dapple, adorable — whatever your name for it, there’s no mistaking this eye-catching coat pattern.

-These canine athletes are a fixture on the agility circuit and make incredible hiking and jogging buddies.
-Regular exercise is a must to keep naughtiness at bay, however.
+These canine athletes are a fixture on the agility circuit and make incredible running and jogging buddies, but regular exercise is a must to keep naughtiness at bay.

 9. Pit Bull

-A holder of the dynamic terrier temperament, early socialization and training are needed to prevent animal aggression and curb chasing instincts.
+A holder of the dynamic terrier temperament, merle pit bulls need early socialization and training to prevent animal aggression and curb chasing instincts.

 11. Border Collie

 Like the Aussie, the Border collie is a regular on the agility scene.
-He’s another shining star of the merle look, the breed one of the most common carriers of the gene.
+He’s another shining star in looks, too, as the pupper is one of the most common merle dog breeds.

 12. Great Dane